WICG/file-handling/explainer.md

 The additional security-pertinent capability that this specification provides over the [file-system-access](https://github.com/WICG/file-system-access/blob/main/EXPLAINER.md#proposed-security-models) API is the ability to grant access to certain files through the operating system UI, as opposed to through a file picker shown by a web application.
 Any restrictions as to the files and folders that can be opened via the picker will also be applied to the files and folders opened via the operating system.

 There is still a risk that users may unintentionally grant a web application access to a file by opening it.
 However, it is generally understood that opening a file allows the application it is opened with to read and/or manipulate that file.
-Therefore, a user's explicit choice to open a file in an installed application, such as via an “Open with...” context menu, can be read as a sufficient signal of trust in the application.
+Therefore, a user's explicit choice to open a file in an installed application, such as via an “Open with...” context menu, can be read as a signal of trust in the application.
+In conjunction with a permission prompt, this can be viewed as sufficient trust to let the web application view the file.

 ### Accidental default association

 The exception to this is where there are no existing applications installed on the host operating system capable of handling a given file type.
 In this case, some host OSes may automatically promote the newly registered handler to become the default handler for that file type, silently and without any intervention by the user.
-Currently, this seems to include Windows and Linux.
-(TODO: Confirm this behavior.)
+Currently, this can occur in all desktop OSes.
 This would mean if the user double-clicks a file of that type, it would automatically open in the registered web app.
 On such host OSes, when the user agent determines that there is no existing default handler for the file type, an explicit permission prompt might be necessary, to avoid accidentally sending the contents of a file to a web application without the user's consent.

 ### Mitigations